 How to Add Nitrogen To Pepper Plants

-The easiest way to add Nitrogen to your plants is to fertilize!
-Fertilizer is almost always necessary for an ideal garden.
-However, just using Miracle Gro soil is not enough for your peppers to produce at their best.
+The easiest way to add nitrogen to your plants is to fertilize!
+Fertilizer is almost always necessary for an ideal pepper garden, especially in potted plants.
+However, just using Miracle-Gro soil may not enough for your peppers to grow at their best.

-Starting a fertilizing regimen will undoubtedly help your plants grow strong.
+Starting a fertilizing regimen will undoubtedly help your plants grow stronger.
 However, leaves that have already turned yellow will not turn back to green.
 This is nothing to worry about.

 Watering too much or too little can cause major stress to your plant.
 Water is an essential ingredient for your plant’s success, but getting the amount right is important.

 You can also use a water meter like this one on Amazon.
-This device is affordable and tells you precisely the amount of water in your soil.
+This device is affordable and tells you the approximate amount of water in your soil.
+It also measures pH levels (though how well it does this is debated) to help reach the right acidity.
 Since some plants use more water than others, this is a more precise method for irrigating a diverse garden.

 Other Nutrient Deficiencies

-While Nitrogen is the most common deficiency, it is possible that your pepper plants are turning yellow because of another.
-Magnesium and Iron are both important plant foods that may be lacking.
+While nitrogen is the most common deficiency, it is possible that your pepper plants are turning yellow because of another.
+Magnesium and calcium are both important plant nutrients that may be lacking.

 Magnesium is another nutrient that is required for healthy pepper plants.
 While it is less common in soil-based gardening, it can still occur.
-Leaves will turn yellow, starting at the bottom of the plant (just like Nitrogen).
+Leaves will turn yellow, starting at the bottom of the plant (just like nitrogen).
 However, if you look closely, you will notice that the veins of your leaves will remain green, while the flesh will be pale yellow.
-This is known as Chlorosis, and is the main way to tell Magnesium deficiency from Nitrogen.
+This is known as Chlorosis, and is the main way to distinguish a magnesium deficiency from nitrogen.